 If you decide to start trading via your own limited company, you may at first be put off by the perceived ‘hassle’ associated with being running the company and becoming a director.
 However, if you hire a reputable accountant and undertake some basic administrative tasks, you should find that you can manage your company’s affairs […]

 Most professional contractors work via their own limited companies.
 It remains the most tax-efficient business structure, despite the April 2016 dividend tax hike.

-- Limited - the more tax-efficient route, but with more paperwork and legal obligations.
-In reality, a specialist accountant can take care of the admin for you.
+Company directors have more paperwork and legal obligations than umbrella company contractors, but in reality, a specialist accountant can take care of these administrative duties for you.

-- Find out more about the advantages and disadvantages of each business structure and view our comparison table for the pros and cons of each.
+- Limited vs. Umbrella - find out more about the advantages and disadvantages of each business structure

 There are several ways to set up your own limited company; via an accountant (a popular way), via a company formations agent, or direct with Companies House.
 Here we look at the typical costs associated with each option.

 If you’ve decided to close your limited company, a members’ voluntary liquidation is the most tax-efficient way to do it.
 Here we explain what an MVL is, and how the process works.

 If you have decided to trade via your own limited company, you have to submit an application to Companies House, the registrar of companies.
 Here, we’ve listed 10 bits of information you need to collect in advance to ensure your formation can be processed correctly the first time.